Continuity (fiction): Measures against continuity errors in the film

 Film production companies use various techniques to prevent continuity errors.
 The first would be to film all the shots for a particular scene together and all shots of consecutive scenes together (if the scenes take place together, with no break between them in the film's timeline).
 This allows actors to remain in costume, in character, and in the same location (and with the same weather, if shooting on location).

 The second major technique is for costume designers, production designers, prop masters, and make-up artists to take instant photographs of actors and sets at the beginning and end of each day's shooting (once made possible by Polaroid cameras, now done with digital cameras and cell phones as well).
 This allows the various workers to check each day's clothing, set, props, and make-up against a previous day's.

 The third is to avoid shooting on location entirely but instead film everything on a studio set.
 This allows weather and lighting to be controlled (as the shooting is indoors), and for all clothing and sets to be stored in one place to be hauled out the next day from a secure location.

+The advent of advanced CGI has helped alleviate the challenge of preventing continuity errors from reaching the final cut, as it is easier to "airbrush" the errant drink glass or cigarette than it once was, albeit still not necessarily trivial.